A Successful High School Career

 To enroll a new student, please:

-- First, check your school zone with the Williamson County School WebQuery Site (coming soon).
+- First, check your WCS School Zone.
 You must live in the Brentwood school zone in order to enroll.
 Parents with first time students who are to be enrolled in Williamson County Schools are required to have their address verified as the first stop in registering their child for school.
 The entire registration process takes place at the school.
 You may reach our transportation department at (615) 472-4950 for additional bus route questions or call Central Office at (615) 472-4200 for additional school zoning questions.

 - Call the BHS Counseling Dept at (615) 472-4231 to schedule an enrollment appointment.
 At the appointment, students must be accompanied by a natural parent or legal guardian.